-A parent may access to the school's library or any available online catalog at fruitvaleisd.com
+A parent who wants to access to the school's library or any available online catalog should submit a request to the principal.

 The district welcomes student and parent feedback on library materials and services.
-Parents may contact the school principal with questions or comments about the child's campus library..
-A district employee parent or person residing in the district may submit a written challenge to the inclusion of any library material in the catalog of the school library by submitting the for available on the district's website. [align with policy EFB(LOCAL)
+Parents may contact the school principal.
+A district employee or parent may request the reconsideration of a library material by contacting campus administrators or by submitting a reconsideration of library material request on a form available at: [align with policy EFB (LOCAL)